Acceptable Use of College Information Resources

 - All computers and/or portable-computing devices using Lee College Information Resources must be password protected and be changed when prompted according to password authentication policy timeline of every 90 days or if the password is suspected of being compromised.

-- All hardware that connects to the Lee College network must be installed by certified Office of Innovation and Information Technology technicians and network administrators.
+- All hardware that connects to the Lee College network must be installed by certified Office of Technology technicians and network administrators.

-- Lee College account(s), passwords, Personal Identification Numbers (PIN), Security Tokens (i.e. Smartcard), or similar information or devices used for identification and authorization purposes must not be shared and are non-transferable.
+- Lee College account(s), passwords, personal identification numbers (PINs), security tokens (i.e., Smartcards), or similar information or devices used for identification and authorization purposes must not be shared and are non-transferable.
 Owners are responsible for all usage of their assigned accounts, usernames and passwords.